qngapparat/java2faas/README.md

 * `--name` (alphanumeric) is the name your FaaS function will have in your AWS / IBM console.
 * `--entry-file` should point to the Java file containing your Entry method.
 * `--entry-method` The method name you want to run inside `--entry-file`.
+* `--aws-role` The ARN of the Amazon IAM role your Lambda should have

 **Optional**